xsscx/srd/code/debugserver/Readme.md

 Still working on the right mix of entitlements to make debugserver work on the Apple Security Research Device.

-Here is here I'm at:
+Here is where I'm at:
 ```
 # ps ax|grep ios-play
  1477 s000  U+     0:00.00 grep ios-play